M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -q, --quiet

-   Decrease debugging verbosity: the opposite of :option:`distkv -v`, reducing the verbosity to ``FATAL``.
+   Decrease debugging verbosity: the opposite of :option:`moat.kv -v`, reducing the verbosity to ``FATAL``.

 .. option:: -l, --log <source=LEVEL>

    You can selectively adjust debugging verbosity if you need to print, or ignore, some types of messages.
-Example: ``distkv -vvv --log asyncactor=ERROR server NAME`` would suppress most chattiness of the Actor that's responsible for inter-server synchronization.
+Example: ``moat.kv -vvv --log asyncactor=ERROR server NAME`` would suppress most chattiness of the Actor that's responsible for inter-server synchronization.

 .. option:: -D, --debug

-   Some DistKV methods, in particular cryptographic operations, are not noted for their speed.
+   Some MoaT-KV methods, in particular cryptographic operations, are not noted for their speed.
 This option reduces the bit count of these options in order to speed them up significantly.